 Frequently Asked Questions

-The following FAQs provide context on our plans and what you should do in the meantime.
+The following questions provide context on our plans and what you can do in the meantime.

 Q: Will the Fit Android API eventually be turned down?